 Data backup directory

-The directory created by the data backup function at the backup destination and the types of files saved in each directory are as follows:
+The data backup directory and the file types saved in each directory are as follows:

 data_backup_dest

-├── format.obbak // The format information of the backup path.
+├── format.obbak // The metadata of the backup path.

 ├── check_file